Aircraft

 Another rendition of the J-5C, the Super Cruiser is a fabric taildragger, with no flaps and three seats.
 Piper's first attempt at a ‘family aircraft’ that could fit two kids in the rear seat, this little bird has achieved great distances… two of them even flew all the way around the world!
 Check out the art on this particular bird!

 This C-53 is representative of the men and women of the Greatest Generation.
-A civilian drafted into service weeks after the US entered the war, it has served in multiple theaters under multiple commands and worked under legends of the era.
+A civilian DC-3 airliner drafted into service weeks after the US entered the war, it has served in multiple theaters under multiple commands and worked under legends of the era.
 Learn More

 1941 Harvard MK II